nadiajoyce/VEA-Docs/DI-Policies.md

    + Listen to and amplify the stories and experiences of marginalized groups in the industry, and out of it.
       + Examples include, but are not limited to:
-         + Promotion of diversity-and-inclusion-minded vendors in my social feeds and/or blog
+         + Promotion of diversity-and-inclusion-minded vendors in my social feeds, blog, and newsletters
-         + Sharing love stories from underrepresented folks in my social feeds and/or blog
+         + Sharing love stories from underrepresented folks in my social feeds, blog, and newsletters

    + Use my privilege, and speak up when witness to problematic statements, situations, and practices.